Data and Analytics

 OneCare Vermont uses data and analytics to measure health care cost, quality, and utilization to help providers identify which Vermonters need outreach and which areas of care delivery to improve.

 OneCare brings data together from different parts of health care: health care services, insurance claims, medical records, pharmacies, and hospital visits.
 OneCare then helps providers use the insights gleaned from these data to quickly adapt to evolving health needs in their communities.
-Providers who participate in OneCare benefit from OneCare’s data about not just their practice, but also their their region, the state, and how they compare.
-Using thse data, health care providers can look at the health of the Vermonters they care for as well as their community and develop strategies to help everyone in their care become and stay healthy.
+Providers who participate in OneCare benefit from OneCare’s data about not just their practice, but also their region, the state, and how they compare.
+Using this data, health care providers can look at the health of the Vermonters they care for as well as their community and develop strategies to help everyone in their care become and stay healthy.

 Data also help providers examine a critical aspect of health care: cost.
 Using data, we can help lower costs for care that is both unnecessary and expensive by investing in preventive care, avoiding duplicate tests, or waiving a requirement that patients spend days in the hospital before transitioning to skilled nursing care when the hospital stay is not needed.

 By partnering with OneCare, we were able to use data that helped us shape how we deliver care.
 Our diabetic community had A1C levels [a type of blood sugar measure] that were not well controlled.
 The data showed to us that we needed to do something different.
 Together, our team decided the best approach would be to embed a nurse practitioner who was focused on diabetes and lifestyle medicine, within BMH, to serve as a resource for our primary care practices.
 As a result, we have seen A1C levels go down dramatically.
 It’s important that we continue with this work.

 Data & Analytics Bonus Video: Identifying Patients with Hypertension